Death Team: Career

 Maja has a background in DJing under her stage name Mayka while Tilli has worked as a film animator and also previously featured in the duo Lissi Dancefloor Disaster.
 Their debut single, "Shake it Off", was released in May 2014.
 Their second single, "Fucking Bitches In The Hood", was premiered on the Vice website Noisey on 8 December 2014.
 It was supported by a video shot in a Canadian bowling alley that was released on 21 February 2015.
 Their third single, "Dolphin Style", was released on 8 May 2015, and coincided with their self-created Dolphin Awareness Day, made to raise awareness about dolphins in captivity.

 In November 2015 the American music magazine Spin picked "Fucking Bitches In The Hood" as the 9th best song of 2015 writing that it's "the most perfectly WTF rap verse of 2015".

 In 2016 they performed shows around Europe while working on their debut EP In January 2016 they announced on Facebook that they are starting a record label called Rich Parents.
 The label has since signed acts such as Ängie and Alexander Wilde.
 In June of that year they released the single "Jump".

 On 20 September 2016, the band released their first EP, titled "Death Team Loves You'.
 It was followed by the single "Messed Up".

 In 2017 they released the singles "Work" and "Weekend".

-The band has been on hiatus since 2017, while Maja has been focusing on her solo career.
+The band has been on hiatus since 2017, while Maja focuses on her solo career.